1,001 Sayings and Deeds of the Prophet

 Narrated Ubaid-Ullah Nafi' said: Ibn Umar said: (The contract of Khaibar continued) till Umar evacuated the Jews (from Khaibar).

-Some of the Jewish farmers were not grateful, or simply wanted to test the Prophet's claim to being God's Messenger, therefore under His Protection.
+Some were not grateful, or simply wanted to test Muhammad's claim to being God's spokesperson, therefore being under His Protection.

 Narrated Abu Huraira: